Branes on the singular locus of the Hitchin system via Borel and other parabolic subgroups: Preliminaries

 Let $X$ be a smooth projective curve over $\CC$.
-A Higgs bundle over $X$ is a pair $(E, \varphi)$ given by a holomorphic vector bundle $E \to X$ and a Higgs field $\varphi \in H^0(X, \End(E) \otimes K)$, a holomorphic section of the endomorphisms bundle twisted by the canonical bundle $K$ of $X$ \cite{hitchin-self, Si, simpson1, simpson2}.
+A Higgs bundle over $X$ is a pair $(E, \varphi)$ given by a holomorphic vector bundle $E$ over $X$ and a Higgs field $\varphi \in H^0(X, \End(E) \otimes K)$, which is a holomorphic section of the endomorphisms bundle twisted by the canonical bundle $K$ of $X$ \cite{hitchin-self, Si, simpson1, simpson2}.

-The moduli space of rank $n$ and degree $0$ semistable Higgs bundles on $X$. was constructed in \cite{hitchin-self, simpson1, simpson2, Nitin}.
-This is a quasi-projective variety $\M_n$ of dimension
+A Higgs bundle $(E,\Phi)$ of trivial degree is stable ({\it resp.} semistable) if every $\Phi$-invariant subbundle $F \subset E$ has negative ({\it resp.} non-positive) degree, and it is polystable if it is semistable and decomposes as a direct sum of stable Higgs bundles.
+The moduli space of rank $n$ and degree $0$ semistable Higgs bundles on $X$ was constructed in \cite{hitchin-self, simpson1, simpson2, Nitin}.
+We review this construction in the following paragraphs.

-It can be constructed as a GIT quotient as follows: fix a topological bundle $\EE$ of degree $0$ on $X$.
-Consider $\Aa$ the space of holomorphic structures on $\EE$.
+Fix a topological bundle $\EE$ of degree $0$ on $X$ and consider the space $\Aa$ of holomorphic structures on $\EE$.
 This is an affine space modelled on $\Omega^{0,1}(X,\ad(\EE))$ whose cotangent bundle is